matloff/fasteR/README.md

 ## <a name="cran"> </a> R Packages, CRAN, Etc.

 We'll soon bring in **ggplot2**, a user-contributed package, stored in the [CRAN repository](https://cran.r-project.org).
-As of June 2019, there are over 14,000 packages there.
+As of June 2020, there are nearly 17,000 packages there.
 If you need to do some special operation in R, say spatial data analysis, it may well be in there.
 You might take the [CRAN Task Views](https://cran.r-project.org/web/views/) as your starting point, or